enqueuer-land/enqueuer/docs/README.md

        -h, --help                output usage information
 ```

+No big surprises, hum?
+No mistery, as simple as $enqueuer.

 ### configuration file
 So, by default, **enqueuer** reads [conf/enqueuer.yml](/conf/enqueuer.yml) file to configure its execution options.
-Above, there is an explanation of each field of a configuration file.\
+Below, there is an explanation of each field of a configuration file.

       run-mode:
 Specifies in which execution mode **enqueueuer** will run.
-To options are mutually exclusive allowed:
+There are two options, mutually exclusive:
 - *daemon* (default): it will run indefinitely.
 Endlessly.
 As a service.
 When running in daemon mode, it will be waiting for requisitions through those mechanisms listed in *configFile.run-mode.daemon*.

 - *single-run*:  running in single run mode, **enqueuer** will run only the files that match fileNamePattern value.
 Once all of the matching files are ran, **enqueuer** ends its execution and returns, as status code:
      - 0, if all requisitions are valid; or
-     - 1, if there is any error.
+     - 1, if there is at least one error.
 In that scenario, it compiles an errors list description and saves it in a file defined in *configFile.run-mode.single-run.output-file*.

 ```
 outputs: